JimDesu/basis-lang/spec.md

 **Conformance.** Body fails to typecheck if any of the seven fexpr restrictions (§8.13, A–G) are violated:

-- A — fexpr-typed value assigned to long-lived storage (e.g., a global, a module-scope identifier).
+- A — a productive or reference fexpr-typed parameter.
-- B — pointer to a fexpr-typed slot.
+- B — a pointer to a fexpr-typed slot.
-- C — fexpr-typed value in a field of a long-lived containment (object field with object-ceiling outliving the fexpr's defining frame).
+- C — a fexpr-typed value in an object field, record field, or variant candidate.
-- D — fexpr-typed value as a candidate of a variant.
+- D — a bare-identifier copy of a fexpr-typed value.
-- E — fexpr-typed value in a lambda's capture list.
+- E — a fexpr-typed value in a lambda's capture list.
-- F — fexpr-typed value returned via a constructor.
+- F — a fexpr-typed value from a constructor's productive output.
-- G — fexpr-typed value written to a productive or reference parameter of the defining frame.
+- G — a fexpr-typed value written to a productive or reference parameter of the defining frame.

 ### E.6 Joint Analysis Composition

-The four analyses share the CFG walk and the join points, but their transfer functions are independent.
+The five analyses share the CFG walk and the join points, but their transfer functions are independent.
 The composed analysis runs as:

 ```
 state <- state_vector_at_entry